niharnsheth/ml_keepsakes/README.md

 Doctors read a large number of patient summaries medical abstracts a day, these are particularly long and time consuming to read.
 This project intends to reduce the work load on doctors by using a NLP models that can classify diseases based on the abstracts.

 ### 3. [Disease Prediction](https://github.com/niharnsheth/ml_keepsakes/tree/master/disease_prediction):
-This is a collection of three sub-projects; detection of chronic kidney disease, parkinson's disease and liver disease.
-All the dieasea prediction is done using traditional machine learning algorithms.
+This is a collection of two sub-projects; detection of chronic kidney disease and parkinson's disease.
+The publicly available data is used to train several ML models to find the best fit for the application.